Selfish or Selfless? There Is Another Way

 Truthfully speaking, I think there’s a way out of black-or-white thinking regarding selfishness and selflessness.
 It’s a way that includes both polarities and doesn’t require you to adhere exclusively to either one.

 Surely there are people in the “selfless” camp who are tired of all the black-or-white judgments.
 They’re tired of all the critical self-talk and tired of all the “shoulds.”
-They’re tired of the arrogance that masquerades as spiritual humility dressed in the robes of martyrdom.
+They’re tired of arrogance that masquerades as spiritual humility dressed in the robes of martyrdom.

 One of my beloved mentors from graduate school, the late Dan Kelleher, used to talk about the “frozen compromise” model.
 Dan was famous for saying “There is always room for everything.”